vinash85/erv/README.md

 *Authors: Avinash Das Sahu, Keith Flaherty and X. Shiley Liu

+## Description

+DeepImmune is an AI predictor that employs drug-induced transcriptomic changes to identify drugs that synergize with immune check blockade (ICB) and prioritize them for clinical trials.
+The parameters of DeepImmune are trained on 40,000 patients tumors.
+It uses transfer learning to predict response to ICB.
+Then it implement a pertubation model to estimate effect of drugs on ICB response.

 The pytorch package is based on [tutorials](https://cs230-stanford.github.io/project-starter-code.html).

 Note: all scripts must be run in folder `pytorch/vision`.